-Broadly, which social media platforms does my ideal audience tend to use?
-Hint: If you don't know, ask a few of them!
+Broadly, which social media platforms does my target audience tend to use or gather information?

 Now, look at your answers to #1 and #2 and find the overlap!

 I will double-down on these two or three social media platforms, learn them well and maintain consistency and interaction: